ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

    any server.

 -  Pre-shared Key (PSK): A symmetric key.
-Uniformly random bitstring, shared between any client or any server or a key shared between an entity that forms client-server relationship.
+Uniformly random bitstring, shared between any Client or any Server or a key shared between an entity that forms client-server relationship.
 This could happen through an out-of band mechanism: e.g., a physical meeting or use of another protocol.